crim-dev/BrackenPackExtras/README.md

 ## Disclaimer

 __This is NOT the real Github repository for the Bracken Pack.__

-__Any implemented features are NOT guaranteed to make it into the main pack.__
+__Any implemented features are NOT guaranteed to make it into the official release; this is just a place for the community to see how things could turn out with their suggested features.__

 ## Presentation